thoughtbot/testing-rails/release/testing-rails.md

 factory :user do
   sequence(:username) { |n| "username#{n}" }
   password_digest "password"
-  name "Donald Duck"
-  age 24
-end
+  name "Donald Duck" # according to our model, this attribute is optional age 24 # so is this end

 # DO this